from global to universal

 Some of the significant discoveries made by the Fox-Kemper group and collaborators are:

-1. Discovery of the scale where frontogenesis is arrested by boundary layer turbulence.
+- Discovery of the scale where frontogenesis is arrested by boundary layer turbulence and the consequences for turbulence energy sources for upper ocean mixing.

 The products we produce are parameterizations, diagnostics, and toy models.
 These are developed by examining intricate processes using both high-cost computational models and remote or autonomous observations.
 We seek simple but accurate approximations and crucial diagnoses.
 The ultimate objectives vary, sometimes aiming to enhance community models, other times to facilitate comprehension through emulators or parameterizations that replicate the complexities of the actual system.